-The City's bank accounts are insured by the Federal Depository Insurance Corporation (FDIC) to a maximum of \$250,000.
-U.S. Treasury obligations collateralize the remaining bank balances, which is held by Bank of New York in a Tri-party collateral agreement with Wells Fargo, the pledging financial institution's agent, in the City's name.
+The City's bank accounts are insured by the Federal Depository Insurance Corporation (FDIC) to a maximum of \$250,000 per official custodian.
+U.S. Treasury obligations, which are held by Bank of New York in a Triparty collateral agreement with Wells Fargo, the pledging financial institution's agent, in the City's name, collateralize the remaining bank balances.

-(e) Custodial Credit Risk - Investments
+(d) Custodial Credit Risk - Investments

 For an investment, this is a risk that, in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The City had no debt securities exposed to custodial credit risk at June 30, 2020.
+The City had no debt securities exposed to custodial credit risk at June 30, 2021.